-The UN Special Rapporteur on the Independence of Judges and Lawyers, in his report of 5 April 2018 following his mission to Poland, noted that the reorganisation of the Polish judicial system had been "undertaken by the governing majority in haste and without proper consultation with the opposition, the judiciary and civil society actors" and recommended that the 2017 Amending Act be "amended to bring it into line with the Constitution and international standards relating to the independence of the judiciary and separation of powers" by removing the provisions concerning the new election procedure and ensuring that the fifteen judicial members of the NCJ were elected by their peers (see paragraph 127 above).
+The UN Special Rapporteur on the Independence of Judges and Lawyers, in his report of 5 April 2018 following his mission to Poland, noted that the reorganisation of the Polish judicial system had been "undertaken by the governing majority in haste and without proper consultation with the opposition, the judiciary and civil society actors" and recommended that the 2017 Amending Act be "amended to bring it into line with the Constitution and international standards relating to the independence of the judiciary and separation of powers" by removing the provisions concerning the new election procedure and ensuring that the fifteen judicial members of the NCJ were elected by their peers (see paragraph 157 above).

-The Council of Europe Commissioner for Human Rights, in her report published on 28 June 2019 in the wake of her visit to Poland, expressed serious concerns regarding the composition and independence of the newly created NCJ and considered that entrusting the legislature with the task of electing its members undermined its independence (see paragraph 135 above).

-GRECO, in its two successive reports of June 2018 and December 2019, recommended that Poland amend the 2017 Amending Act to ensure that at least half of its members were judges elected by their peers (see paragraphs 147-148 above).
+The Council of Europe's Commissioner for Human Rights, in her report published on 28 June 2019 in the wake of her visit to Poland, expressed serious concerns regarding the composition and independence of the newly created NCJ and considered that entrusting the legislature with the task of electing its members undermined its independence (see paragraph 163 above).
+GRECO, in its two successive reports of June 2018 and December 2019, recommended that Poland amend the 2017 Amending Act to ensure that at least half of its members were judges elected by their peers (see paragraphs 175-176 above).

-245. On 17 September 2018 the Extraordinary General Assembly of the ENCJ suspended the NCJ's membership in that organisation for non-compliance with the NCJ's statutory rule that a member should be independent from the executive, believing that the NCJ no longer guaranteed its "final responsibility for the support of [the] judiciary in the independent delivery of justice".
-The 2020 ENCJ Executive Board proposal for expulsion of the NCJ from the organisation on the grounds that, among other things, it undermined the application of EU law on the independence of judges and its effectiveness and acted against the interests of the European Area of freedom, security and justice, and the values it stood for (see paragraphs 175-176 above).
+301. On 17 September 2018 the Extraordinary General Assembly of the ENCJ suspended the NCJ's membership in that organisation for noncompliance with the NCJ's statutory rule that a member should be independent from the executive, believing that the NCJ no longer guaranteed its "final responsibility for the support of [the] judiciary in the independent delivery of justice".
+The 2020 ENCJ Executive Board proposal for expulsion of the NCJ from the organisation on the grounds that, among other things, it undermined the application of EU law on the independence of judges and its effectiveness and acted against the interests of the European Area of freedom, security and justice and its values, is currently pending the General Assembly's decision (see paragraphs 209-210 above).

-246. At the same time, the European Union institutions noted, with similarly grave concern, legislative changes affecting the organisation and structure of the Supreme Court which had been introduced in tandem with the 2017 Amending Act by means of the 2017 Act on the Supreme Court and comprised various modifications, such as lowering the retirement age of the judges currently sitting in the court, removing the power of the First President of the Supreme Court to announce vacant positions in the court and creating two new chambers - the Disciplinary Chamber and that of

-Extraordinary Review, which, in contrast to all other chambers, were not subordinate to the First President of the Supreme Court and were given considerable autonomy, a separate, independent budget and structure, and, last but not least, an increased salary.
-In a unanimous assessment of the European Union institutions, the reorganisation of the Polish judicial system has been seen as creating a "clear risk of a serious breach of the values referred to in Article 2 of TEU" by Poland and a "systemic threat" to the rule of law in Poland, in particular the principle of the independence of the judiciary (see paragraphs 153-160 above).
+302. At the same time, the European Union institutions noted, with similarly grave concern, legislative changes affecting the organisation and structure of the Supreme Court which had been introduced in tandem with the 2017 Amending Act by means of the 2017 Act on the Supreme Court and comprised various modifications, such as lowering the retirement age of the judges currently sitting in the court, removing the power of the First President of the Supreme Court to announce vacant positions in the court and creating two new chambers - the Chamber of Extraordinary Review and Public Affairs and the Disciplinary Chamber, which, in contrast to all other chambers, were not subordinate to the First President of the Supreme Court and were given considerable autonomy and a separate, independent budget and structure.
+In a unanimous assessment by the European Union institutions, the reorganisation of the Polish judicial system has been seen as creating a "clear risk of a serious breach of the values referred to in Article 2 of TEU" by Poland and a "systemic threat" to the rule of law in Poland, in particular the principle of the independence of the judiciary (see paragraphs 182-189 above).